ibm-cloud-docs/devsecops/devsecops-release-notes.md

 ### Updates for DevSecOps version - open-v9.44.0 and open-v10.25.0
 {: #devsecops-open-v10.25.0-open-v9.44.0}

-Slack notification parity for cd pipelines
+Standardized Slack Notifications for CD Pipelines
-:   Updated dev-mode and normal cd pipelines to have similar structure for slack notifications
+:   Updated Slack notifications for dev-mode and normal CD pipelines, helping ensure consistency and parity, and easy notification management across all pipelines.

 ### Updates for DevSecOps version - open-v9.43.0 and open-v10.24.0
 {: #devsecops-open-v10.24.0-open-v9.43.0}